fabien-d/alertify.js/README.md

 Feel free to stop by the [Alertify.js chat room](https://gitter.im/alertifyjs/alertify.js) to ask questions, report issues, make suggestions, or just say hi.

+If you prefer something that's not in real-time, stop by the [Alertify.js Google Group](https://groups.google.com/forum/#!forum/alertifyjs/new) to get in touch, too.

+Need to get in contact with us directly?
+Send us an email at [inbox@alertifyjs.org](mailto:inbox@alertifyjs.org).

 ## Reporting Issues